jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 The operations are similar as specified on {{RFC7252}}:

+1. The device performs first DHCPv4/v6 and gets an IP address.
-1. The device first emits a DHCPv4/v6 option, including the CoAP MUD URL (e.g. ```coap://[2001:db8:3::123]/mud/light-class```) indicating that it is of the class type of "light".
+2. The device may then emit a subsequent  DHCPREQUEST using the DHCPv4/v6 option, including the CoAP MUD URL (e.g. ```coap://[2001:db8:3::123]/mud/light-class```) indicating that it is of the class type of "light".
-2. The router (DHCP server) may implement the MUD functionality and will send the information to the MUD manager, which MAY be located on the same subnet.
+3. The router (DHCP server) may implement the MUD functionality and will send the information to the MUD manager, which MAY be located on the same subnet.
-3. The MUD manager will then get the MUD file from the Thing "/mud" resource.
+4. The MUD manager will then get the MUD file from the Thing "/mud" resource.

 The use of CoAP does not change how {{RFC7252}} uses MUDs.